23am1a3195-del/Deepfake_Detection_System/README.md

-# Deepfake Detection System
+**# Deepfake Detection System

-A deep learning based web application for detecting whether an image is REAL or FAKE.
+A deep learning based web application for detecting whether an uploaded image is **REAL** or **FAKE**.

+This project uses a **MobileNetV2-based deep learning model** with transfer learning.
+The trained model is integrated into a **Flask web application**, allowing users to upload an image and receive a prediction with a confidence score.

+---

 ## Project Overview

-This project uses a deep learning model based on MobileNetV2 to classify images as real or deepfake.

-The trained model is integrated with a Flask web application where users can upload an image and receive a prediction with a confidence score.
+Deepfake images are digitally manipulated images that can be difficult to distinguish from authentic images.

+This project aims to detect whether an input image is real or fake using a deep learning image classification model.

+The system contains:

+- Dataset preprocessing
+- Deep learning model training
+- Model evaluation
+- Flask web application
+- Image upload functionality
+- REAL/FAKE prediction
+- Confidence score

+---

 ## Technologies Used